Musée Nicéphore Niépce

 The first room shows photography from many different perspectives.
 As we read in their website: “The ambition of the musée Nicéphore Niépce is to explain the basics of photography from its invention by Niépce up to today’s digital imagery”.
 That goal is pursued by linking equipments, history, images and key players in photographic industry: public, photographers, manufactures, press, entertainment industry, etc.

 First piece is a large studio view camera.
 It demonstrates the image formation principle that can inspected on the ground glass.
-The circle on the back is also an image formed by lens facing the street on one of the museum sides.
+The screen on the wall, right of the picture, is also an image formed by lens facing the street on one of the museum sides.

 Here is a copy of the first photographic camera designed for portraits using the newly created Petzval lens with aperture ~f4.
 The original was built by Voigtlander in Wien.
 Just a few survived till our days.